About the degree programme

 The King's Buildings (KB) is the main campus of the College of Science and Engineering.

 The King's Buildings campus is around 15 minutes from central Edinburgh.
-It is easily accessible by bus.
-You can also cycle (10 minutes) or walk (25 minutes) to the campus from the central area.
+It is easily accessible by bus (there is a regular free shuttle bus between both locations).
+You can also cycle (15 minutes) or walk (35 minutes) to the campus from the central area.

 Academic facilities